-Given that less than half of higher quality habitat in the Northwest Forest Plan area is under federal ownership, protections on private and state lands are critical to the species.
-Although most private timberlands support second- and third-growth forest stands that do not represent suitable murrelet habitat, some suitable habitat remains.
-However, on private timberlands in Oregon, no surveys are required for marbled murrelets prior to timber harvest in suitable habitat.
+Given that less than half of higher quality habitat in the NWFP area is under federal ownership, protections on private and state lands are critical to the species.
+Although most private timberlands support second- and third-growth forest stands that do not represent suitable murrelet habitat, some suitable habitat still remains on private lands.
+However, on private timberlands in Oregon, no surveys are required for marbled murrelets prior to timber harvest in suitable murrelet habitat.
 Thus, private forest lands not owned by timber companies are not likely to contribute murrelet habitat in the future if the regulatory framework remains the same (McShane et al. 2004).

-State lands in the Oregon coast range are comprised mostly of the Elliott, Clatsop, and Tillamook State Forests.
+State lands in the Oregon Coast Range are comprised mostly of the Elliott, Clatsop, and Tillamook State Forests.
 These forests have a history of fire and heavy logging, but the majority of the Clatsop and Tillamook forests are maturing into murrelet habitat, and there are many documented murrelet nest sites in these forests.
-The Elliott, which burned around 150 years ago, represents one of the largest contiguous blocks of suitable murrelet habitat along the Oregon Coast, and is in the NWFP conservation zone with the largest at-sea population counts (Falxa et al. 2014).
+The Elliott, which burned around 150 years ago, represents one of the largest contiguous blocks of suitable murrelet habitat along the Oregon coast, and is in the NWFP conservation zone with the largest at-sea population counts (Falxa et al. 2014).

-The Oregon Department of Forestry was harvesting approximately 35 to 45 million board feet of timber per year from the Elliott (ODF 2011), until a lawsuit in 2013 alleging ongoing take of marbled murrelets halted timber production in older stands.
+The Oregon Department of Forestry was harvesting approximately 35 to 45 million boardfeet of timber from the Elliott annually (ODF 2011), until a lawsuit in 2013 alleging ongoing take of marbled murrelets halted timber production in older stands.
 Since 2013, primarily only younger stands have been subject to logging in the Elliott.
-Approximately half of the Elliott State Forest's 90,000 acres remain prime marbled murrelet habitat, with survey efforts continuing to be very successful.
+Approximately half of the Elliott State Forest's 90,000 acres remain prime murrelet habitat, with survey efforts continuing to be very successful.